mrmurilo75/mrmurilo75.github.io/_projects/s4ge-static-site-generator/discussions/2024-12-02-proof-of-concept.md

 2. Templates in Jinja2.
 3. No extra context (config or data file).

 Source material is placed in the `_source/` folder.
 Filetypes other than '.md' are simply replicated in destination.
-Because of this, links can use the relative path or the root as the source directory.
+Because of this, links can use the relative path.
 In case of '.md' files, the extensions is replaced with '.html'.

 For example, if you have:
 ```bash